 Applicants must comply with MOH's Design Standards.
-Applicants are to consult the standards in regard to site planning, unit layout and other design requirements.
-See the below link and see links to "Design Standards" and "Design Checklists" in Section 15: MOH Development and Underwriting Policies.
+Applicants are to consult the standards in regard to site planning, unit layout, and other design requirements.
+See the below link and see links to "Design Review", "Design Standards", and "Design Review Checklists".
 The MOH Design Standards include specific requirements related to Zero Emissions Building, Green Building and Sustainability principles outlined below.